97harsh/97harsh.github.io/resume.md

 - Designed Deep Convolution based models to predict battery faults based on historical data which achieves a recall of 80%
-- Implementedasolutionthatsignificantlyreducedtheoveralltransportationcostofelectricbikeby30%throughthe
-use of mixed integer programming
+- Implemented a solution that significantly reduced the overall transportation cost of electric bike by 30% through the use of mixed integer programming
 - Designed and deployed a data pipeline to access all organization data through RESTful APIs, reducing complaint resolution time by 40%
 - Technologies used: Python, Pytorch, Pyspark, Django, PostgreSQL, PowerBI